JPThorne/buildingthingswith.net/_posts/2021-09-03-a-tdd-exercise.md

 Of course, I am joking, clearly we have just fudged the data into the implementation to "make it pass" and this will not work in a real world scenario.
 But it does serve to highlight a useful point - the quality of our assertions in our tests matter a lot.
 Also, more tests are needed and we are not done yet.

 Next up we aim to test for `Test_IfTemperatureIsNormal_NoAnomalyIsRecorded`.
-The test for that can look something like this
+The test for that can look something like this:

 ```c#
 [Fact]